geoffreybennett/alsa-scarlett-gui/docs/iface-large.md

 Gen 18i20 have a switchable hardware/software volume control.
 The position of the big volume knob on the front of the interface is indicated by the “HW” dial in the GUI.
-The analogue outputs can have their volume set either by the knob (“HW” setting of of the HW/SW button) or by the dials on each output (“SW” setting of the HW/SW button).
+The analogue outputs can have their volume set either by the knob (“HW” setting of the HW/SW button) or by the dials on each output (“SW” setting of the HW/SW button).

 When set to HW, the mute/volume status for those channels is controlled by the hardware volume knob and the global dim/mute